 Your overnight stay will be at a guest house

-Sixth Day – Gangtey to Trongsa
+Day 6 – Gangtey to Trongsa

 Morning at Phobjikha will be a most beautiful greeting for you as the valley greets you with all its beauty.
 You should know that Phobjikha valley is also the winter resting grounds for the highly-endangered and very rare Black-necked Cranes.
 Around mid or late October the elusive cranes start flying into Bhutan and it is a most wonderful sight.
 The other place in Bhutan where these cranes migrate in for the winters is Bomdeling in Trashiyangtse dzongkhag in eastern Bhutan.
 The cranes migrate from Central Asiatic plateau to escape its harsh winters.

 A 120 kilometer drive to Trongsa awaits you, so take your lunch in good preparation for it.
-The four and a half hour journey will cut across the 3,300m high Pele La pass.
+The four-and-a-half-hour journey will cut across the 3,300m high Pele La pass.
 In the evening upon arrival in Trongsa, you can visit the Trongsa market.

 Your overnight stay will be at a lodge in Trongsa

-Seventh Day – Trongsa to Bumthang
+Day 7 – Trongsa to Bumthang

 In the morning we shall visit the Trongsa Dzong.
 This dzong is supposed to be the longest dzong in Bhutan amongst the ones built across the nation by Zhabdrung Ngawang Namgyel.
 However its length is hardly the reason for which it is significant in the country’s history.
 Trongsa was the seat of power for the Trongsa Penlop Jigme Namgyel who played a huge role in defeating and bringing together different warring factions under a stable system of governance.